Ortus-Solutions/commandbox/src/cfml/system/modules/string-similarity/readme.md

 ﻿# String Similarity

  This is a small library based on the Levenshtein Distance Algorithm tha compares small strings to look for the number of characters that's different between them.
-It returns the longest common string (LCS), a percentage of similarity, and can also wrap the differences in HTML tags of your choice to highlight the differnces.
+It returns the longest common string (LCS), a percentage of similarity, and can also wrap the differences in HTML tags of your choice to highlight the differences.

 Read more about how it works here: